vivekganesan01/kubestream/README.md

 2. Need to add your kubeconfig.(json|yaml) file and context name into ./config/kubeobject.yaml (you can define n number of cluster config and can group it by group_by)

 *note:
-  group_by is just defined for useability purpose.you might want to group cluster test, stage, prod or region and if you want to fetch resource only stage then --group_by="stage" can be used.
+    group_by is just defined for useability purposes. you might want to group cluster test, stage, prod, or region and if you want to fetch resource-only stage then --group_by="stage" can be used.
 If you want to get all the cluster resources then use --group_by="all"*

 *note:
-    kubestream has been designed with concurrency hence you will have to pass kubeconfig path as an invidual unique path and kubeconfig.yaml file in-order to avoid race-condition while switch context between kubernetes clusters.
+    kubestream has been designed with concurrency hence you will have to pass kubeconfig path as an individual unique path and kubeconfig.yaml file to avoid race-condition while switching context between Kubernetes clusters.*